janpetzold/az305-learning/README.md

 ![](images/compute-selection-guideline.png)

-Compute-optimized VMs for Medium traffic web servers, Network appliances, Batch processes, Application servers
+Compute-optimized VMs (F*) for Medium traffic web servers, Network appliances, Batch processes, Application servers

-Memory-optimized VMs are great for relational database servers, medium to large caches, and in-memory analytics.
+Memory-optimized VMs (D*, E*) are great for relational database servers, medium to large caches, and in-memory analytics.

-Storage-optimized VMs for VMs running databases
+Storage-optimized VMs (L*) for VMs running databases

+GPU-optimized VMs are N*.

 Azure Batch: Managed service to run large-scale parallel and high-performance computing (HPC) applications.
 It is based on VMs and...